The Amazing Race (American TV series): Critical reception

 Latter seasons of the Race have been more critically panned.
 One factor is the predictability of the show, with little variety in the construction of specific legs and foregone outcomes of which team would be eliminated.
 The media site The A.V.
 Club, which had covered the Race for several seasons, opted to end its Race recaps mid-Season 21, with editor Scott Von Doviak stating that the show "has become so stale and predictable".
 Though Denhert was a supporter of the show in its earlier seasons, he has criticized latter seasons for becoming too predictable, as "failed to grow and evolve, it seems stale".
 Denhert does acknowledge that budget cuts for all CBS programming, including the Race, are likely causes for simple tasks and lackluster legs; Keoghan does state that the reduced budgets has made the timetable for filming "really brutal", but also considers that the difficulty of filming also reflects on the difficulty of the Race for the teams as well.
 Denhert further points to the lack of time given for the viewer to learn about the individuals on each team, and instead has added elements like the U-Turn and the Yield to create inter-team drama.

 The show is known for a dedicated fan base that keeps in touch with the show's producers and contestants.
 While a race is being run and filmed, fans of the show watch for news or spotting of the racers and attempt to track their progress in real time, enhanced by recent social media tools, leading production to figure out ways to masquerade their presence in any city such as through the use of decoy teams.
 Despite this, fans readily track the Race as it is being run across the globe.
 In the 19th season, one contestant had lost her passport at a gas station while getting directions to Los Angeles International Airport.
 Though spotted by their A/V crew, they could not intervene, but instead alerted production, who prepared for an early elimination of the team at LAX.
 A bystander found the passport, and after he posted about it on Twitter, he was directed by a fan tracking the Race's progress to take the passport to the airport, returning it before the scheduled flight and keeping the team in the race.
 Subsequent seasons have had publicly attended live starts such as starting in Times Square for season 25, and frequent use of live social media updates by the racers by permission of production during season 28.

-Coinciding with the broadcast finale for each season though about the 13th season, fans from the website Television Without Pity arranged for a "TARCon" event in New York City along with the season's teams and other former racers.
+Coinciding with the broadcast finale for each season through about the 22nd season, fans from the website Television Without Pity arranged for a "TARCon" event in New York City along with the season's teams and other former racers.